Is This Love (XG song)

-"Is This Love" is a song by Japanese girl group XG.
+"Is This Love" is a song by Japanese vocal group XG.
 It was originally released as the eighth and final track on XG's second EP, Awe, on November 8, 2024.
 It was later re-released as a digital single on March 7, 2025, as the global campaign song for Shiseido's Anessa brand.

 Remixes

 In 2025, XG was announced as the brand muse for Anessa, a sun care brand under Shiseido.
 On February 28, 2025, XG appeared in two commercials for Anessa which used "Is This Love" as its background track.
 The group also appeared in a minute-long video titled "The people who shine are the people who have fun."
-On March 7, the girl group re-released "Is This Love" with several new remixes and versions.
+On March 7, the vocal group re-released "Is This Love" with several new remixes and versions.